Mondello’s daughter works part time for town

 “Under my administration, jobs will be filled by the best and the brightest regardless of party affiliation,” Supervisor-elect Laura Gillen said in a statement.
 “Our team looks forward to implementing new ethics reforms that will better protect Town of Hempstead taxpayers.”

-A spokesman for Joseph Mondello did not immediately have a comment Tuesday.
+A spokesman for Joseph Mondello said the chairman was not available for comment Tuesday.